MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/troubleshoot-canvas-app-date-time-issues.md

 If you don't want users to see or edit the time component of the value,

 - Remove the time picker.
 - For **User Local** columns that don't need time zone adjustments, change their adjustment behavior to **Date Only**.

+  > [!NOTE]
-Note that this is different from the **Date Only** format.
+  > This is different from the **Date Only** format.
 This is a permanent change and can't be undone.
 Other apps, plugins, or workflows that previously adjusted the column for time zones might not work correctly.

 ### See also